Ficool

 "I said no." My voice cracked.
 I took a step back.

 He moved faster than anyone that size should be able to.
 His fist caught me in the stomach and I doubled over, gasping.
 The notebook slipped from my fingers.
 I lunged for it, but his boot caught me in the ribs.
 The world tilted.
 I was on the ground, reaching for the notebook, when his fist connected with my temple.
 White light exploded behind my eyes.
 Another punch, this one to my jaw.
 I heard something crack.
 The last thing I remembered was his boots walking away, the notebook tucked under his arm, and the warm wetness spreading across the side of my head where my skull had met his knuckles one too many times.
-Last thing I remember after that was blacking out.
+The last thing I remember after that was blacking out.

 Was that really it?
 That was my last mistake I was ever going to make and I didn't even get the chance to make some sort of hero's entrance at all.
 Everyone was going to die because of me because I thought instead of freezing up I could be a tough guy all of a sudden.
 I really am the most pathetic human on Earth and I don't even have any kind of cool powers to show for it like most others do.
-Why was I born without a Flare?
+Why was I born without a Flair?